V. O. Chidambaram Pillai: Early life

 He learned English from a Taluk officer named Krishnan Iyyengar in the evenings.
 When Iyyengar was transferred, Chidambaram Pillai's father built a school for him and appointed Aramvalarthanatha Pillai from Ettayapuram as the English teacher.
 The school was run by a priest at Pudhiamuthur.
 At fourteen, Chidambaram Pillai went to Thoothukudi to continue his studies.
 He studied at CEOA High School and Caldwell High School and in Thoothukudi at the Hindu College High School, Tirunelveli.

 Chidambaram Pillai worked as Taluk office clerk for some time before his father sent him to Tiruchirappalli to study law.
 He passed his pleadership exam in 1894, returning to Ottapidaram to become a pleader in 1895.

 In Madras, Chidambaram Pillai met Swami Ramakrishnananda, a saint who belonged to Swami Vivekananda Ashram (monastery), who advised him to serve the nation.
-Here he met the Tamil poet Bharathiyaar who shared his political ideology.
-The two men became close friends.

 Political life

 Background

 In the 1890s and 1900s India's independence movement and the Swadeshi movement, which confirms the politic parcel initiated by Bal Gangadhar Tilak and Lala Lajpat Rai of the Indian National Congress (INC), were at their peak.
 From 1892 Chidambaram Pillai was influenced by Tilak Maharaj and became his disciple.
 Along with Subramanya Siva and Subramanya Bharathi, he became a prominent spokesperson for the cause in the Madras Presidency.
 Following the partition of Bengal in 1905, Chidambaram entered politics, joining the Indian National Congress and taking a hardliner stance.
 He also presided at the Salem District Congress session.